-MHR 's operations connected to sustainability are promoted primarily by the Sustainability Committee established by MIM.
+MHR's operations connected to sustainability are promoted primarily by the Sustainability Committee established by MIM.

-The Chairperson of the Committee is the President & CEO while all directors and some planning department staff comprise the committeepersons.
-Various initiatives are implemented based on the Sustainability Promotion Program which is established every fiscal year.
+The Chairperson of the Committee is the President & CEO while the Managing Directors, all general managers and some planning department staff comprise the committeepersons.
+Various initiatives are implemented based on the Sustainability Promotion Program which is formulated every fiscal year.

-In principle, the Committee meets four times a year and formulates policies and the content of the Sustainability Promotion Program, monitors progress of programs, deliberates on various suggestions from departments, etc. in light of social conditions and the operating status of MHR.
+In principle, the Committee meets twice a year and formulates policies and the content of the Sustainability Promotion Program, monitors progress of programs, and deliberates on various suggestions from departments, etc. in light of social conditions and the operating status of MHR.
 The President & CEO approves the policies and promotion programs, constantly monitors the thorough promotion of sustainability, and establishes and maintains a sustainability promotion structure as a responsible party in promoting sustainability.